Risk management and volatility

-The risk in the fund is largely driven by the share invested in equities and how much equity prices fluctuate.
-Movements in interest rates, credit risk premiums and exchange rates will also affect risk, as will changes in the value of investments in unlisted real estate and renewable energy infrastructure.
-As an investor, we need to have good systems for analysing and managing the risk in the fund.
+The risk in the fund is largely driven by how much of it is invested in equities and how much equity prices fluctuate.
+Movements in interest rates, credit risk premiums and exchange rates will also affect risk, as will changes in the value of investments in real estate and renewable energy infrastructure.
+As an investor, we need to have good systems for analysing and managing this risk.

-Measuring the risk to which the fund is exposed is a difficult task.
-To obtain the broadest possible picture, we use a variety of analyses and calculations.
-We monitor the fund’s concentration risk, expected fluctuations in markets and fund value, factor exposures and liquidity risk.
+Measuring the fund’s risk exposure is a challenge.
+To obtain full picture, we use a variety of risk analyses and calculations.
+We monitor the fund’s concentration risk, expected fluctuations in markets and fund value, factor exposure and liquidity risk.
 We also perform stress tests and hypothetical scenario analyses on the portfolio.
-Some investment strategies expose the fund to an increased risk of rare but large and to some extent unpredictable losses.
-We closely monitor exposure to strategies of this type.
+Some investment strategies can expose the fund to an increased risk of rare but large and unpredictable losses, and we closely monitor exposure to strategies of this type.

 Expected absolute volatility is a measure of how much the annual return on the fund’s investments can normally be expected to fluctuate.
 This is calculated using standard deviation based on a three-year price history.
-The fund’s expected absolute volatility was 10.3 percent at the end of 2023, or about 1,620 billion kroner.
-In other words, the value of the fund can be expected to fluctuate by more than 1,620 billion kroner in one out of three years.
+The fund’s expected absolute volatility was 11.2 percent at the end of 2024, or about 2,200 billion kroner, meaning that the value of the fund can be expected to fluctuate by more than that amount in one out of every three years.

 Expected absolute volatility for the fund.
 Percent (left-hand axis) and billions of kroner (right-hand axis).